 Our operations are highly seasonal as we manage our route network and aircraft fleet to match demand.
 As a result, our results of operations for any interim period are not necessarily indicative of those for the entire year.
 We generally expect demand to be greater in the winter season due to our customers' propensity to travel to warm leisure destinations from MSP, and in the summer season due to increased demand for VFR and leisure travel.
-We continually work to meet the needs of both VFR and leisure travelers.
+We continually work to meet the need of both VFR and leisure travelers.
 Accordingly, our network of destinations includes those popular year-round, as well as those that are highly seasonal, and we adapt our flight schedule according to expected patterns of demand throughout the year.
 Understanding the purpose of our customers' travel and our ability to adjust capacity accordingly helps us optimize destinations, strengthen our network and increase unit revenues.
 We will look to incorporate new destinations with seasonality that complements our current mix of customers and destinations to mitigate the overall impact of seasonality on our business.
-Part of our network strategy includes expanding our presence outside of MSP to leverage seasonal demand peaks where other airlines are unable to effectively respond to the needs of the market.
+Part of our network strategy includes expanding our presence outside of MSP to leverage seasonal demands peaks where other airlines are unable to effectively respond to the needs of the market.
 For example, we expect to continue to target cold-to-warm leisure markets in the upper Midwest, where we believe we have a competitive advantage due to our cold weather operational expertise and strong brand recognition, as well as other large, fragmented markets.
+We also continue to use seasonal aircraft leases to accommodate increased demand during peak seasons.
 Furthermore, our charter operations complement our network strategy by maintaining aircraft and crew utilization in periods when scheduled service would be less profitable.